 All programs are located within the College of Education in the Department of Counseling, Educational Psychology, and Foundations.
 Applications for all three programs are due by January 15 of each year.
 To learn more about each degree option, please read below.

 - The Master of Science program in psychometry is a non-terminal degree designed to begin in the fall semester and requires two full years of study (i.e., fall, spring, and summer semesters).
 The M.S. in psychometry allows individuals to obtain AA licensure from the Mississippi State Department of Education.
 This degree is currently a 43-hour program with a 300 hour practicum primarily in assessment.
-All students in this program must pass the Praxis core examination en route to the degree and pass the master’s comprehensive examination.
+All students in this program must pass the Praxis CORE examination or obtain an ACT score of 21 or higher en route to the degree and pass the master’s comprehensive examination.
 Students in the M.S. in psychometry program are expected to continue their education at MSU in pursuit of either the Educational Specialist (Ed.S.) or Doctor of Philosophy Degree (Ph.D.) in School Psychology.
 MSU does NOT offer an add-on certificate in psychometry.

 The MSU school psychology curriculum has been approved by the Behavior Analysis Certification Board (BACB).
 The BACB requires 270 hours of approved coursework to take the Board Certified Behavior Analyst (BCBA) examination.
 Click here to access the BACB website.